PascPeli/Puma-Robot-Simulation/README.md

 ### Solving the Forward Kinematics Problem

-To solve the direct kinematic problem using the Denavit & Hartenberg method we first need to place the axes on the joints of the arm, making sure that the rules mentioned above are observed.
+To solve the direct kinematics problem using the Denavit & Hartenberg method we first need to place the axes on the joints of the arm, making sure that the rules mentioned above are observed.
 This ends up with the axes as shown in Figure 5.

 <img src=https://raw.githubusercontent.com/PascPeli/Puma-Robot-Simulation/master/data/presentation/images/Figure5.png alt="Drawing" style="width: 500px;"/>